WiIIiamTang/pydori/README.md

 This gets the cards.
 See the documentation for the full list of things you can request.

 Functions also have optional arguments: **id** and **filters**. ```id``` is a list of integers representing the ids of the objects you want. ```filters``` is a dictionary of filters to use when searching.
 See the documentation on filters for more details.

+Note again that this relies mainly on the bandori.party api.
+So Cards, Members, etc. all represent data from bandori party.
+I've noticed that some of the data - specifically, card names - does not match the english server data.
+In the future, there may be the option to have the choice to use only one of the apis and switch back and forth.

 # Example
 This example instantiates a BandoriApi object, gets a card by ID, and displays the card's name.